 Collectively, our lawyers have over 100 years of experience.
 We’re well-equipped to take on even the most complex criminal case.

 Would you like an experienced lawyer to help you fight your criminal charges?
-You can start by calling our law offices in Lexington, Kentucky, to schedule a free consultation today.
+You can start by contacting our law offices in Lexington, Kentucky, at 859-569-4014 to schedule a free consultation today.

 How Suhre & Associates, LLC Can Help if You Were Arrested for Child Molestation in Lexington